Football clubs

 1935 - 1939

 Hastings Wanderers were formed in 1935 and initially competed in the Hastings Wednesday League.
-The side went onto to compete in the Saturday League for four seasons, with Gilridge and later on Harrow Lane being used for home games.
+They later joined the Saturday League, playing four seasons before disbanding.
+Home fixtures were held at Gilridge and later Harrow Lane.

 Hastings Wednesday